grnet/kamaki/docs/installation.rst

 Install GIT
 """""""""""

-Download GIT from `here <http://git-scm.com/download/win>`_ and run the graphic installer.
+`Download GIT <http://git-scm.com/download/win>`_ and run the graphic installer.
 During the installation, users will be able to modify some installation options.
 The present guide is tested with the default selections.

 After the installation is completed, a GIT standalone shell will be installed (a desktop shortcut is created, by default).
 Users are advised to run kamaki through this shell.